 Q: Why is my Netflix so slow?

-A: There are any number of reasons for Netflix to slow down.
-Learn more about how to fix it here.
+A: There are a number of reasons for Netflix is slow.
+Learn more about how to fix the issue here.

 Q: Does Netflix work offline?